Prior to the formation of the Wake

-There were four ambulances, working out of two stations, in the initial Wake County fleet.
-The original Wake EMS staff consisted of 26 employees including the first Director, Mr. J. Russell Capps, a Chief Supervisor, three Shift Supervisors, and 21 field EMTs.
+Initially there were four ambulances working out of two stations.
+The original Wake EMS staff consisted of 26 employees, which included the first Director J. Russell Capps, a chief supervisor, three shift supervisors, and 21 field EMTs.

-Wake EMS provided basic life support (BLS) care from 1976 until 1980.
-During that time, the Training Department was created and a Training Officer was hired to begin working on an advanced life support (ALS) program.
-In 1981 the department advanced to a higher level of care known as EMT-Intermediate.
-In 1984, Wake EMS implemented care at the highest pre-hospital level, EMT-Paramedic.
+In 1980, Gerald Y. Brown took on the role of director and was charged with leading Wake EMS from the basic EMT level to the advanced life support level.
+A training department was created, and Training Officer Joseph Zalkin was hired to begin working on an advanced life support program.
+In 1981 the department advanced to the EMT-Intermediate level.
+In 1984, Wake EMS implemented care at the highest pre-hospital level, Paramedic.

 Since progressing to the Paramedic level, Wake County EMS has become a proven leader in the EMS community.
 In 1991, Wake County completed construction on the Public Safety Center, which serves as the administrative offices for the Department of Public Safety and the Sheriff's Office.
 It also serves as an EMS station, housing three units that serve downtown Raleigh.

 Gerald Brown retired in 2000.
 Barry Britt served 2 years as director, and then Skip Kirkwood was hired as director of Wake County EMS in March 2005.

 In 2008, Wake County restructured the departments to help better manage the workflow.
 As a result, Wake County EMS became a department of its own.
 Dr. Brent Myers, the EMS System Medical Director, was appointed as the new EMS director.

 In 2015 Dr. Jose Cabanas took over as EMS System Director and Medical Director.
 He is at the helm as Wake County EMS heads into its 40th year of service.